joanlafuente/Multimodal-Business-Classification/README.md

 To only load the model, the code can be seen at the predicting_imgs.ipynb file.

-Finally, to be able to reproduce our results the model should be trained with the anotation file anotations_keras.pkl, and the parameters set in the main.py and utils.py files.
+Finally, to be able to reproduce our results the model should be trained with the anotation file anotations_keras.pkl, and the parameters that are set in the main.py and utils.py files.
 During testing we have used annotations_corrected_translated_fixed.pkl, that are the same anotations but passed through a spelling corrector and translated to english, this was done with "translate_anotations.py" file.

 ## Trying our model
 An example of our models predictions in real images can be seen in the predicting_img notebook, here is an snippet of what can be seen in that notebook: